Gunale0926/SORSA/README.md

 ## Cite the work

-You could cite the work by using the BibTeX Code in `CITATION.bib`.
+You could cite the work by using the BibTeX Code in [CITATION.bib](CITATION.bib).